sarahgoodwin93/kmc-projects/README.md

 12. Go to Deploy and scroll down, click on 'Deploy Branch' to manually deploy
 13. Once the app has deployed, click 'Open App' at the top of the page

-## The ElephantSQL Database
+## The CI Database
-ElephantSQL PostgreSQL Database was used for this project, to set up a database the following steps were taken:
+CI Database was used for this project, to set up a database the following steps were taken:

 1. Sign up or log in to ElephantSQL with your GitHub account.
-2. Click on "Create New Instance".
-3. Enter a name for the instance
-4. Select "Tiny Turtle (Free)" free plan.
-5. Click "Select Region".
-6. Select a data centre near you.
-7. Click "Review".
-8. Ensure that all details are correct and then click "Create instance".
-9. Copy the database URL
-10. Add the database into the setting.py file
+2.

 You will also need to add the database to your Django settings.py file: